JmfanBU/F1tenth_BU/race/README.md

       # start rviz for visualization
       rosrun rviz rviz -d `rospack find cartographer_ros`/configuration_files/demo_2d.rviz

-Use joystick to manually control the car moving around to explore and build a map.
-A better map will be built if the car moves slowly and turns smoothly.
+Use the joystick to manually control the car moving around to explore and build a map.
+The built map will be more precise if the car moves slowly and turns smoothly.

     # start to joystick control
     roslaunch race joystick.launch